oracle/weblogic-kubernetes-operator/docs-source/content/userguide/managing-domains/domain-lifecycle/introspection.md

 As with `restartVersion`, the `introspectVersion` field has no required format; however, we recommend using a value likely to be unique such as a continually increasing number or a timestamp.

-Starting from operator 3.1.0, if a domain resource's `spec.introspectVersion` is set, each of the domain's WebLogic Server pods will have a label with the key `weblogic.IntrospectVersion` to indicate the `introspectVersion` that the pod is running at.
+Beginning with operator 3.1.0, if a domain resource's `spec.introspectVersion` is set, each of the domain's WebLogic Server pods will have a label with the key `weblogic.IntrospectVersion` to indicate the `introspectVersion` at which the pod is running.

 ```
 Name:           domain1-admin-server